epiverse-trace/serofoi/README.md

 ## *serofoi* <img src="man/figures/logo.png" align="right" width="120" />

-Estimates the *Force-of-Infection* of a given pathogen from population based sero-prevalence studies on a bayesian framework.
+An R package to estimates the *Force-of-Infection* of a given pathogen from population based sero-prevalence studies on a Bayesian framework.

 <!-- badges: start -->